 Frecon Farms, in southeastern Pennsylvania, is as rich in history and community as it is in apples and stone fruits.
 Founded in 1944 by Richard S. Frecon and his wife, Martha, the orchard started as an apple and peach farm.
 As fruit production grew, so did the Frecon family.
 They raised six children on the land, all of whom worked in the family business.

 According to Steve Frecon (co-owner and head of sales and growing operations), grandson of Richard, his grandfather ran the orchard through the 1970s.
-Steve’s father, aunts, and uncles took the reins thereafter and never looked back.
-Today, the family orchard thrives, growing more than 23 types of apples (including a variety they use to make fresh cider) and a wide variety of peaches, nectarines, plums, pears, apricots, cherries, and blueberries.
+Steve’s father, aunts, and uncles took the reins after that and never looked back.
+Today, the family orchard thrives, growing more than 23 types of apples (including a variety they use to make fresh cider) and a wide range of peaches, nectarines, plums, pears, apricots, cherries, and blueberries.

 Earlier this summer, Steve Frecon led a farm tour for Elijah Goodman, Daniel Intartaglio, and Alex Scaletta from The FruitGuys’ Philadelphia facility, providing insight into the mission and ethics of the orchard.

 “My family is a big believer in consumer education,” Steve says.
 Because of this, Frecon participates in large national and statewide farm-to-school programs that expose thousands of young students to fresh fruits and vegetables.
 Working directly with schools in the Philadelphia region has allowed the farm to bring produce as fresh as what’s sold at their farm stand right into the cafeterias.
 Steve explains that educating kids about produce “creates an adult who already has a taste and passion for fresh fruits and vegetables.”

 Steve sits on councils and committees in the surrounding communities to help cultivate these farm-to-school programs, working with local districts to deliver fresh fruit weekly.